When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Painting apron.

-Does your little one love rubber ducks?
-Our toddler didn’t let go of his rubber duck for months.
-You can turn this into a painting activity by providing paint and paper.
+Does your little one love bath toys?
+Turn this into a painting activity by providing non-toxic paint and paper.
 Prop your child in their highchair with a painting apron and let them dip the duck into the paint.
-Then they can dot the duck onto the paper, creating abstract art!
+They can stamp the duck onto the paper to create abstract art.

 6. Ball Pit